-Trompe l’oeil and Grisaille, the arts of deception in the decorative arts, are of great marvel when mastered.
+Ornamental architectural painting, sometimes referred to as Trompe l’oeil and Grisaille, is the art of painting on a 2 dimensional surface to give the illusion of 3 dimensional architectural moldings and carved ornaments in stone or plaster.
+Illustionistic painting such as Trompe l’oeil and Grisaille, the arts of deception in the decorative arts, are of great marvel when mastered.
 Logistically, it is less expensive to paint an entablature than to carve the marble and secure the weight of the stone to an interior but it takes incredible skill to construct a lie convincing enough to hold up a ceiling.

-Trompe l’oeil, translated from the French, means, “fool the eye.”
-It is a kind of optical illusion that appears in buildings all over the world to simulate objects and structures.
+Ornamental architectural painting is a kind of optical illusion that appears in buildings all over the world to simulate objects and structures.
 The technique to develop seemingly three-dimensional objects with paint requires information from the room itself and skill from years of experience.

 The shadows simulated in the paint composition must mirror the real shadows in the room.
 The shadow itself must be unique to the object.
 For instance, colored glass transmits a shadow diffused with colors of the glass where as an opaque object will create grey shadows.
 This use of shadow, color, and light is called chiaroscuro.
 Proper perspective in the composition is required if the painted object is going to appear real.